schatzlab/appliedgenomics2019/assignments/virtualbox.md

 ## Development Environment
-The standard development environment for this course is Ubuntu 17.10 Artful.
+The standard development environment for this course is Ubuntu  18.10 Cosmic Cuttlefish.
 We have created a packaged version of this that you will need to import as an "appliance" through VirtualBox (instructions below).

 In order to install and use our environment follow these steps on your laptop: